freeCodeCamp/chapter/README.md

 - [Elasticsearch](https://www.elastic.co/what-is/elasticsearch)
 - A [React](https://reactjs.org/) frontend using JavaScript (not TypeScript) and CSS (not Sass)

-A lot of people know these tools, and they're proven to work well at scale.
+Many people know these tools, and they're proven to work well at scale.

 We are considering using a tool like [Next.js](https://nextjs.org) to get up and running faster.

 We will focus on building an open API first.
-Then developers can use the API to build their own mobile clients and voice interface clients.
+Then developers can use the API to build their mobile clients and voice interface clients.

 Here is our schema: